Gülen movement schools: American charter schools founded and/or managed by Hizmet members

 Professor Joshua Hendrick of Loyola University Maryland, who studies the movement, said that Gülen himself "does not have a direct hand in operating" the charter schools, and it was reported that Gülen has never visited the schools.
 The Harmony Schools in Texas do not teach religion, and the charter network says that some 7.8% of its teachers are non-Americans.

 Evaluations

 Academic achievement

-Many charter schools founded or managed by members of the Gulen movement emphasize instruction in science, technology, engineering, and mathematics (STEM).
+Many charter schools founded or managed by members of the Gülen movement emphasize instruction in science, technology, engineering, and mathematics (STEM).
 The achievements of students in these fields are often highlighted on school websites.

 The Kenilworth Science and Technology Charter School in East Baton Rouge Parish Louisiana, has posted large gains in academic performance which resulted in a renewal of its charter.

 Member schools of the Concept Schools network of charter schools have won numerous designations such as Blue Ribbon School designations, mention in U.S. News & World Report Best High Schools, Ohio State Department of Education designations as "Excellent" and "Schools of Progress."
 Students from Concept Schools have won numerous awards and honors such as acceptance at the Intel International Science Fair and the International Environmental Project Olympiad in Azerbaijan.
-Teams from Concept Schools have won awards in Chess tournaments and regional Robotics competitions.
+Teams from Concept Schools have won awards in chess tournaments and regional robotics competitions.